AUSTERLITZ FIRE DISTRICT #1

 Monthly Meetings: 7:00PM on the 3rd Monday of ever month (unless a holiday) at the Spencertown Fire Station

-District Fire Chiefs: Chief Eric Pilkington 1st Assistant Chief Robin Howes 2nd Assistant Chief Bill Rogers
+District Fire Chiefs: Chief Eric Pilkington 1st Assistant Chief Bill Rogers 2nd Assistant Chief Evan Kerr

 The Austerlitz Fire District is located in the State of New York, County of Columbia, Town of Austerlitz.
 The Fire District was organized in 1932 as a district corporation pursuant to NYS Law for the purpose of providing fire protection.
 The Fire District is about 48 sq. miles in size with a population of approximately 1,600 residents.
 The Austerlitz Volunteer Fire Company, Inc. and the Spencertown Fire Company, Inc., are located within the Fire District and provide active firefighters for fire protection operations.

 The authority for the organization and operation of the Fire District is set forth in the NYS Town Law.
 The authority for the Fire District’s exercise of control over the formation, organization, and operation of the constituent companies comprising the fire companies of the Fire District through the Board of Fire Commissioners, is set forth in the Town Law and Not-for-Profit Corporation Law of the State of New York.